noobnur/scala-gradle-setup/README.md

 # scala-project-template
 A skeletal Scala/Gradle project.
 It includes Scala, ScalaTest, JUnit, [Mockito](http://mockito.org/), and the [gradle-scalatest](https://github.com/maiflai/gradle-scalatest) plugin, as well as [Log4J 1.2](http://wiki.apache.org/logging/log4j1) and a console-only [log4j.xml](src/test/resources/log4j.xml) for testing.

+## Learning Points

+Things I've learnt from this project:
+1. Problem: Gradle 3.3 not compatible with java 6, need java 7 or more.
+Gradle 3.3 requires Java 7 or later to run.
+You are currently using Java 6.
+-- Turns out Java 10 (latest of my updates) is also not good here.
+Sync worked only when I set the sdk to java 8.
+-- I didn't uninstall java 10.
+File->Other Settings->Default Project Structure and set JDK Location to Java 8.

+2. Problem: Java home issue
+-- JAVA_HOME is set to an invalid directory: /Library/Java/Home
+-- Set Java_Home to libexec instead of Java/Home "export JAVA_HOME=`/usr/libexec/java_home`"

 ## Installation